minagergis/fleet-managment-reservation-api/README.md

 The services is using the Restful API request.

 ###### Get trips By From point to point
-* this api end-point is to get all trips from point to another point
+* This api end-point is to get all trips from point to another point
 *  Get request To [http://localhost:8100/api/v1/get-available-trips?from=Cairo&to=Suiz](http://localhost:8100/api/v1/get-available-trips?from=Cairo&to=Suiz)
-* possible payload
+* Possible payload
 ```
 ?from='' => should be an String represent destination from destination table name (optional)
 ?to='' => should be an String represent destination from destination table name (optional)

 ```

-* response should be like
+* Response should be like
 ```
 [
   {